 Subsidence happens when the foundation of your house slowly sinks into the ground because the soil can no longer support its weight.
 Excess moisture is just one of the causes of this.
 Being surrounded by moisture-hungry plants that suck up all moisture from the soils beneath them is another.
 A house built on land that used to be a quarry can also be a cause for concern in this regard.
 The type of soil is another; clay soils being particularly notorious for causing subsidence.

-Call us today for a complete assessment of your home to begin the process of restumping your Geelong residence.
-Our technicians have completed several projects in the port city and its environs and are best placed to handle the intricacies of its geology.
+Call us today for a complete assessment of your home to begin the process of reblocking your Geelong Vic residence.
+Our license technicians have completed several projects in the port city and its environs and are best placed to handle the intricacies of its geology.
 With us you are guaranteed solid workmanship that will stand the test of time.

 The Restumping Process

 Restumping essentially entails removing defective, damaged, and cracked stumps from a house’s foundation and replacing them with new ones.
 Simple as it may sound in theory, it is an involved process that ordinarily takes anywhere between a couple of days to two weeks to complete.
 Before the actual works commence, you will need to get all the necessary documentation in place, beginning with a building application permit.
 Prior to this, your chosen contractor will have carried out all the required assessments to get a clear idea of the extent of the reblocking.
 Once you have obtained all the necessary approvals from a registered building surveyor, the reblocking experts can get on the ground.

 Another key preliminary measure to take is determining the datum point of the house.
 This is a point of reference that will be used when levelling the floor.
 If restumping is being done as part of a larger renovation exercise, it’s important to get in a restumping contractor early on to ensure that the house is levelled prior to painting, plastering and other tasks.